“Jesus, Jack. Don’t you have class today?” I ask as I hustle him into my boss’s office and lock the door. I don’t expect Landis for several hours.

 “Naw.”
 I decide not to tell about the guards who gave me the blanket party, on whom I turned the tables by fucking him in front of the other guards.

 I go over to Landis’s mic and tell all the girls to come back to the ring, “I’ll sing my latest cover song, ‘Won’t back down.’”

 Jack suddenly gets his mojo back, grabs the mic and sings Petty’s “Yer So Bad” to me from the center of the ring.

 “Jace taught it to me, when I was so sad on Sunday, saying it was your new theme song.”

 Landis watches us perform and again just shakes his head.
 All the canteen girls return when we start singing.
 I’m a singer, not a fighter.

 “Com’n, we’ve got a movie to make,” Landis rounds up his troops.
-We leave Miller with all the girls, sitting on his stool, holding my safety-pin in a hand.
+We leave Miller sitting on his stool with the girls, holding my safety-pin in a hand.